siddheshshaji/ggwp/README.md

 ### Hello :)

 - A machine learning enthusiast passionate about data science, data engineering, deep learning and AI in general.
-Pursuing a master’s degree in data science at Stevens Institute of Technology and looking forward to working for firms offering data science and machine learning roles.
+I have a master’s degree in data science from Stevens Institute of Technology and am looking forward to working for firms offering data science and machine learning roles.

 <hr>